gautamkum11/PW_assignment/README.md

 - If you don't have npm installed, you can use yarn or run the tests directly with jest if it's installed globally: jest

+# Interpretation
+__Successful Tests:__
+- If all tests pass, the functions are correctly implemented, and the Student Housing Management System is likely working as intended.

+__Test Failures:__
+- If any tests fail, carefully review the failing test cases and inspect the corresponding functions for potential issues.

 # License
 This project is licensed under the MIT License - see the LICENSE file for details.